-- I’m confident I’m gonna succeed because I’m good at it, I know what it takes to succeed, and I frickin’ LOVE the thing to death.
+- I’m confident I’m going to succeed because I’m good at it, I know what it takes to succeed, and I frickin’ LOVE the thing to death.
 Let me show you what I mean.
-This is how it’s all gonna look, step by step.
+This is how it’s all going to look, step by step.
 Notice how each step as I’ve laid it out SNAPS into place perfectly.
 I understand the logic behind all of it because I “get” it, I “get” my vision, only people who get it so keenly are likely to succeed.

-- This confidence comes from careful consideration of how it’s all gonna go down, which has led me to recognize the importance of not just why an MBA is key, but why Stanford in particular supports my vision the BEST—I am, in effect, turning down Harvard, Wharton, Booth, etc., you name it, because none of these places can do XX, YY, and ZZ to catapult me toward my vision like Stanford can.
+- This confidence comes from careful consideration of how it’s all going to go down, which has led me to recognize the importance of not just why an MBA is key, but why Stanford, in particular, supports my vision the BEST—I am, in effect, turning down Harvard, Wharton, Booth, etc., you name it, because none of these places can do XX, YY, and ZZ to catapult me toward my vision like Stanford can.

 That’s the essay.
 In a nutshell.
 That’s what we call “the subtext.”
 Underneath the actual stuff you write, this should be communicated.